500+ Best Indian/Hindu Names for Cultural Characters

 Karthik

-South Indian form of Kartikeya, the warrior god representing courage and divine protection.
+South Indian form of Kartikeya, the warrior god associated with courage and protection.

 Venkatesh